arfc/pride/data_processing/cooling.md

 * Heating: 11,733/21,321 = 0.55
 * Cooling: 9,588/21,321 = 0.45

 # Efficiency

 * Heating: COP = 3.74
-* Cooling: electricity savings/9,588 it should be < 1
+* Cooling: what it would have consumed/9,588 = 10,970 / 9,588 ~ 1.14

+# Not sure:

+* CostFixed: cost/capacity, right now it considers only the heating capacity
+* What else?